La. Guard assists Jefferson testing site, now open to public

 |0

 This work, La.
-Guard assists Jefferson testing site, now open to public, by SPC Duncan Foote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Guard assists Jefferson testing site, now open to public, by SSG Garrett Dipuma, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT